squid-cache/squid-cache.github.io/Features/LogDnsWait.rst

 The new access log format code name is ''dt''.
 The value is logged as an integer representing total DNS wait time in milliseconds.
 If no DNS lookups were associated with the master transaction, a dash symbol ('­') is logged.
 The logged value may not cover all DNS lookups because some DNS operations happen deep in the code where it is difficult to reliably associate a lookup with a master transaction.

 As any time­-related log field, the DNS wait time precision is a few milliseconds at best, due to infrequent updates of the Squid internal clock and event processing delays.

+= Implementation ideas =

+Master transaction stats are accumulated in ''!HttpRequest'' or its members.
+We can create a ''!MasterDnsStats'' class to maintain DNS statistics for a master transaction.
+Cloned requests should inherit the old ''!MasterDnsStats'' member value.

+Keeping the total time accumulator is probably insufficient.
+To deal with concurrent DNS lookups for a single master transaction and to accommodate lookups that have not ended at the logging time, ''!MasterDnsStats'' may use ''level'' and ''start'' members as well.
+The ''level'' member represents the current number of concurrent DNS lookups.
+The ''start'' member keeps the last time when concurrent DNS lookups started at level zero.
+A new DNS lookup increases the level.
+A finished lookup decreases the level and if it is the last lookup, adds ''current_time-start'' difference to the transaction total.
+Methods to encapsulate lookup start/end accounting should be added.

+If the concurrency level is positive at the master transaction logging time, the logged value is increased by ''current_time-start'' difference.

+It may be difficult to locate the master transaction from where DNS lookups are initiated or finished.
+Solving this puzzle may help properly fix Squid [[http://www.squid-cache.org/bugs/show_bug.cgi?id=2459|bug #2459]].

 ----
 CategoryFeature